 On SLICED, Hazel developed MagicDraw plugins to combine existing timing analysis and FACE data standards with behavioral models to detect incompatibilities.

 Hazel has been principal developer on a number of model and tool integration projects, including FUSED, AFFMAD, and Adventium's MILS AADL analysis tools, including a graphical visualizer of security levels within a model.

 Hazel was a primary developer of FORGE, a tool integration framework that enables instructional designers to create educational games for mobile devices.
 FORGE was used to develop iNeuron and CellEnergy, interactive, multi-user educational games that teach neuroscience and photosynthesis to high-schoolers, respectively.

-As a Research Scientist at Honeywell Laboratories, she was the principle developer and software lead for several internal avionic Flight Management System projects including a research based cockpit interface redesign, design and implementation of a crew interface validation process, and the design and requirements phases of the Reliable Transfer Process dealing with the Multi-Instruction List generator.
-In additions to using state of the art software tools for design and development, she was also involved with research projects investigating and enhancing such tools.
+As a Research Scientist at Honeywell Laboratories, Hazel was the principle developer and software lead for several internal avionic Flight Management System projects.
 Her work on DoME (an extensible graphical domain modeling tool) allowed for the smoother integration of external hardware and software design models.
-She also worked to develop and evaluate tools specialized for distributed heterogeneous configurable computer platforms while working on the DARPA ADAPTERS program, and acted as project manager and principle investigator for Honeywell's participation in the DARPA Advanced Logistics Program.
-Prior to Honeywell she was the primary architect and received a patent for her work on Sprint's expert-system handling phone card fraud which intercepted calls and ran 24-7 for nearly ten years.
+On the DARPA ADAPTERS program, she also worked to develop and evaluate tools specialized for distributed heterogeneous configurable computer platforms, and acted as project manager and principle investigator for Honeywell's participation in the DARPA Advanced Logistics Program.